 Transfers for children/infants: Please note that infant car seats and/or children’s car booster seats are not provided for any transfers and must be taken as part of your baggage (at your own cost) if you want to use them on your holiday.
 Please see the “Buggies/pushchairs/car seats section” above for weight allowances.

-At Jet2holidays we want all our customers to enjoy a completely successful holiday and we will try to meet the needs of those who require special assistance.
+At Jet2holidays we want all our customers to enjoy their holiday and we will try to meet the needs of those who require special assistance.
 However, please note that this may not always be possible.

-Special assistance and medical conditions: If you require special assistance for you or a member of your party (e.g. use of a wheelchair, recognised assistance dogs, medical or mobility equipment, special seating requests) you must tell us when you book or, if later, as soon as possible after booking so that the we can make sure appropriate arrangements can be made .
+Special assistance and medical conditions: If you require special assistance for you or a member of your party (e.g. use of a wheelchair, recognised assistance dogs, medical or mobility equipment, special seating requests) you must tell us when you book or within 7 days after booking so that we can make sure appropriate arrangements can be made.
 Failure to notify us in this way may mean that assistance is not available in connection with the flight, accommodation, resorts, transport and/or services.
 If the special assistance needs (including use of guide dogs) of customers on the same flight or transport or in the same accommodation, resorts or services create conflicting health issues, we reserve the right to decide how the conflict shall be resolved.
+For details of how to book special assistance, please contact our Special Assistance Team on 0800 4085591 or view our FAQ section on Medical and Special Assistance at https://www.jet2holidays.com/faqs#faqs1-4 for more information.

 If you or a member of your party wish to travel with a battery powered mobility aid you must tell us before you book.
 We will try our utmost with the airline, the accommodation and the relevant transfer supplier to fulfil all your medical requirements.
 The airline assistance starts from the Jet2.com check–in desk until the baggage reclaim areas at the destination airport, but this will differ depending on the airport you are flying in to.

 If you or someone in your party requires assistance from the car park to the check-in desk or from the baggage reclaim area to the car park on your return, this should be booked via the airport, the contact information for which can be found on their websites.
-If you or someone in your party requires a specific room or certain facilities in the accommodation please inform us in plenty if time and wherever possible before you confirm your holiday, as this will help us to try and meet your needs.
-Certain seats are blocked off on each flight for wheelchair access which are allocated on the day by the check-in staff on a priority basis.
+If you or someone in your party requires a specific room or certain facilities in the accommodation please inform us in plenty of time and wherever possible before you confirm your holiday, as this will help us to try and meet your needs.
+In addition, there may be occasions where we determine that it is appropriate for the passenger to be accompanied by a suitable carer.

 Fit to fly and fit to travel: It is your responsibility to ensure you are medically fit to travel and fly.
 Please remember that this covers your whole journey, including the duration of the flight and also the period you may be waiting at, and in transit through, the departure and arrival airports, as well as possible unforeseen delays or diversions.
-If you have any doubt as to your fitness to fly please contact our Customer Service Team to discuss whether you are able to fly.
-We will advise if you need to contact a doctor for a fitness to fly certificate and/or if you must complete a medical information form, which we will provide.
-If we require you must seek medical advice and follow any advice provided regarding the use of medication for your journey.
-We reserve the right to request an up to date fitness to fly certificate, failing which the airline may not accept you for carriage.
+If you have any doubt as to your fitness to fly you must seek medical advice and follow any advice provided regarding the use of medication for your journey.
+We reserve the right to request a fitness to fly certificate.
+For more complex cases, you may need to complete a medical information form.
+Please contact our Special Assistance Team for more information.

 It is of course in your interests to ensure that you notify your travel insurer about any pre-existing medical conditions.
 Jet2holidays offers personal travel insurance to cover you whilst on your holiday and also cancellation cover should you be unable to travel.
-Customers can purchase a policy on-line via the link on the “Travel Essentials” page on our website or by visiting www.Jet2insurance.com.
+Customers can purchase a policy on-line via the link on the Holiday Essentials page on our website or by visiting www.Jet2insurance.com.

 Extra baggage due to medical conditions: If you have a condition which may require you carrying extra baggage, please contact us for the appropriate allowance and cost.

-Extra transfer costs: If you need to book a private taxi which is adapted to accommodate a wheelchair, this will carry an additional cost to you.
-Please contact our Pre-Travel Services team to discuss, so that you are aware of any additional charges.
+Extra transfer costs: If you need to book a private taxi which is adapted to accommodate a wheelchair, this may carry an additional cost to you.
+Please contact our Special Assistance Team to discuss, so that you are aware of any additional charges.

 Medical Treatment: Please note that where you book a cruise, all medical facilities on board ships are the responsibility of the ship/cruise operator and their availability is at the sole discretion of the ship’s Master.
 You will be responsible for the payment of any charges for medical treatment and/or drugs provided on board.